mysociety/alaveteli/docs/installing/email.md

 ### Tracks mail

-Users may receive emails if subscribed to updates from the site, also known as `tracks`, letting them know that there is something new of interest to them on the site.
+Users subscribed to updates from the site – known as `tracks` – receive emails when there is something new of interest to them on the site.

 The address that these messages are sent from is configured by the [`TRACK_SENDER_EMAIL`]({{site.baseurl}}docs/customising/config/#track_sender_email) option in `config/general.yml`